 Bereavement Leave Policy

-From 6th April 2020 bereaved parents are entitled to two weeks’ leave following the death of a child under
+Bereaved parents are entitled to two weeks’ leave following the death of a child under

 the age of 18 or if they suffer a stillbirth from 24 weeks of pregnancy.

 8. Procedure for Making a Flexible Working Request

 of staff regardless of length of service can request flexible

 working.
 Here is a template which you can use with mimimal

 customisation for your business.
 It fully conforms to ACAS